DISTRHO/OneKnob-Series/README.md

 with as little controls as possible, often just one knob and a few options.

+This is very much WORK IN PROGRESS!

 This collection currently includes:<br/>
+ - Brick Wall Limiter
  - Compressor

 ## Screenshots

 Compressor:<br/>
 ![Compressor](plugins/Compressor/Screenshot.png "Compressor")<br/>

+## Guidelines

 The guidelines for the collection are:
  - Must have one main control/knob (linear or logarithmic), with one auxiliary control/knob allowed but discouraged